Things to Do in Indonesia

 Tanjung Puting National Park, Kalimantan, Borneo

 This is the place to see free-roaming orang-utans.
 It is accessed from the town of Kumai by speedboat.
-The park was founded in the 1930s for the protection of the orangutans and proboscis monkey and was designated as a UNESCO Biosphere Reserve in 1977 and a national park in 1982.
+The park was founded in the 1930s for the protection of the orangutans and proboscis monkeys and was designated as a UNESCO Biosphere Reserve in 1977 and a national park in 1982.
 It is also home to other animals such as gibbons, leopards, wild boars, porcupines and deer.
 Other creatures include crocodiles, monitor lizards and some bird species.
-The best way to view all this is on a boat tour stopping to engage with semi-wild orang-utans at the three main feeding stations and also visit a research centre.
+The best way to view all this is on a boat tour stopping to engage with semi-wild orang-utans at the three main feeding stations and also visiting a research centre.
 Feeding times are generally fixed and scheduled to allow visitors to enjoy all three.

 Mount Bromo is an active volcano in East Java.
-At 2330 metres/7,640 feet, it is not the highest peak in this range of mountains but is the most well known.
+At 2330 metres/7,640 feet, it is not the highest peak in this range of mountains but is the most well-known.
 A massive eruption once created a caldera with a diameter of more than 8 kilometres/5 miles.
 One of the attractions of Mount Bromo, on an Indonesia tour, is sunrise.
 Clouds that cover the sky slowly clear burnt by the sun.
 The colour changes to a golden hue.
 The usual way to visit Mount Bromo is from the nearby mountain village of Cemoro Lawang.
 From there it is possible to walk to the volcano in around 45 minutes.
-It is also possible to take an organized jeep tour, which includes a stop at the viewpoint on Mount Penanjakan.
+It is also possible to take an organized jeep tour, which includes a stop at the viewpoint of Mount Penanjakan.
 Depending on the degree of volcanic activity, the Indonesian Centre for Volcanology sometimes issues warnings against visiting Mount Bromo.